Astral-Git/Astral_corp/replit.md

 - **2025-01-22**: Updated appointment booking to use localStorage and mailto links for contact
 - **2025-01-22**: Converted newsletter and contact forms to frontend-only with email integration
 - **2025-01-22**: Enhanced button components with clean rendering and fixed color patch issues
+- **2025-01-22**: Created moving sliding "Loved by Our Community" section with India-themed people
+- **2025-01-22**: Updated testimonials with Indian names and enhanced visual styling with orange accents
+- **2025-01-22**: Added smooth marquee animations with pause-on-hover functionality
+- **2025-01-22**: Implemented enhanced gradient edges and professional glassmorphic card design

 ## Project Architecture
 ### Frontend